Non-equilibrium almost-stationary states and linear response for gapped quantum systems: The mathematical framework

-In the case that an interaction or a Hamiltonian does not depend on the parameter~$\epsi$, we will drop the superscript $\epsi$ in the notation.
-Note also that ``interaction'' and ``Hamiltonian'' are used here as mathematical terms for the above kind of objects and should not be confused with the physics notion of interaction and the Hamiltonian operator generating the dynamics of a quantum system.
+In the case that an interaction or the associated operator-family does not depend on the parameter~$\epsi$, we will drop the superscript $\epsi$ in the notation.
+Note also that ``interaction'' is used here as a mathematical term for the above kind of object and should not be confused with the physics notion of interaction.

 In order to turn the vector space of interactions into a normed space, it is useful to introduce the following functions that will serve to control the range of an interaction (cf.\ e.g.\ \cite{NSY} and references therein).
 Let